 Bicycle bag with see-through touchscreen mobile case

 I purchased these bicycle bag with see-through touch screen mobile case for all of us.
 Even though its most prominent feature is the touchscreen mobile case, it’s not just a mobile case.
-It has a quite spacious storage.
-We pack our wallets, lock chains and keys, wet wipes or tissues, a small water bottle and other odds and ends kids would like to bring along.
+It has quite a spacious storage.
+We pack our wallets, lock chains and keys, wet wipes or tissues, a small water bottle, and other odds and ends kids would like to bring along.
 I love the see-through plastic touchscreen.
 I usually turn on my “Map my run” app to track our ride.
 I can check the map, monitor our distance and mile.
 If I get a call that I think is urgent, I pick it up on speakerphone.
 You need to tightly wrap the velcros so that it doesn’t shift.

 Wireless speedometer and odometer

-I use “map my run” app to track our rides but my kids also need to know their speeds and distances themselves.
+I use “Map my run” app to track our rides but my kids also need to know their speeds and distances themselves.
 We have these wireless speedometer and odometers attached to their bikes.
 It’s really easy to attach the wireless sensor and the magnet on the bike.
-Kids can track the time, their distance and speed in their own terms.
+Kids can track the time, their distance, and speed in their own terms.

 Water bottle holder

 Since our bike rides are getting longer, having enough water to keep hydrated is essential.
 There aren’t any stores along the way to stop by.
 It’s not really easy to attach any water bottle holder on to every bike either.
 Bikes these days have fancy designs with weird frames.
 I got these water bottle holders for all 3 of us.
 I didn’t screw them on the body of our bikes.
 They firmly carry our big water bottles and it’s really easy to grab the bottles to drink while riding our bikes.